XQ32/ENG-7002-ECG-Classification-SCA-Prediction/README.md

 ```

 Note: SHHS1 data are typically already 60 Hz notched.
 Filtering defaults to `power_line_freq=0` to avoid double-notching.

+Optional files:
+- A blacklist CSV (e.g., `badsignallist.csv`) to exclude known low-quality or problematic records.
+If you use one, set its path at the top of the relevant script(s).

 ## 7. How to Run